 Self-Destruct

 Self-destructed contracts differ from internally terminated contracts, by them not being able to reactivate.
 This means, once destroyed the contract cannot be reinstated.
 In a typical PDL, a smart contract cannot be initiated on its own, therefore, self-destruct must be initiated.
-The governance of the PDL can initiate the self-destruct through a control instruction (clause 6.2.7)
+The governance of the PDL can initiate the self-destruct through a control instruction (clause 6.2.7).

 NOTE 1: It is possible that some developers/owners install a new version of smart contract after a self-destruct, in such cases, they shall follow the old versioning sequence.